Nitrokey/nitrokey-3-firmware/runners/pc-usbip/README.md

 make stop
 ```

-Warning: in some cases' simulation can sometimes cause kernel faults, which makes the system it is running unstable.
+Warning: in some cases simulation can sometimes cause kernel faults, which makes the system it is running unstable.